arlenawu/kickstarter-analysis/README.md

 This data set doesn't take into account other factors that could influence the outcomes of the kickstarter campaigns, such as advertisement strategies, genre of the plays, duration of the campaign, or whether or not the a campaign was highlighted by kickstarter as a staff pick.

-- Potential Avenues for Future Analysis
+- Potential Avenues for Additional Analysis

 It would be quite interesting to see if there are any correlations between campaign outcomes, their fundraising goals, and the duration for how long the campaigns lasted.
 It may also be useful to know how many backers each campaign had, and how much each campaign raised, to see on average approximately how much each backer would pledge -- this information would be useful to to gather an idea of how many people would need to be attracted in advertising campaigns.